-Forster and McLennan remained friends, and reunited the band in the 21st century.
-They released two passable but uninspiring albums before 2005’s more ornate Oceans Apart, which measured up to their 1980s peak with some great songs.
+Forster and McLennan remained friends and reunited the band in the 21st century.
+They released two worthy but uninspiring albums before 2005’s more Oceans Apart, which measured up to their 1980s peaks with some great songs.
 But as their career was regaining momentum, Grant McLennan passed away from a heart attack at the age of 48, ending the career of a great and over-looked band.

 Here are The Go-Betweens’ nine studio albums, ranked from worst to best:

 After some promising early singles, The Go-Betweens released an awkward debut album, where Forster in particular was trying too hard for weirdness.
 The “I shot you with my….. camera” line from ‘Eight Pictures’ is particularly cringe-worthy, and the iconic cover art is the album’s strongest point.

 The Go-Betweens’ second reunion album is a little monotonous.
 It’s largely acoustic and well crafted, but it lacks the spark of their best material.
 The country jangle of Forster’s ‘Too Much Of One Thing’ is one song worth discovering.